 From the U.S. perspective, foreign law is law in jurisdictions outside the United States.
 Comparative law is the comparison of different legal systems.
-The sources listed in this guide are available in the Heafey Law Library, on subscription databases, or free of charge on the Internet.
+The sources listed in this guide are available in the Mabie Law Library, on subscription databases, or free of charge on the Internet.

 Introduction to Foreign Legal Systems (Danner and Bernal)